razage/fabula-ultima-unofficial/README.md

 -   Caduceus icon by Delapouite
 -   Cat icon by Lorc
 -   Claw hammer icon by Lorc
+-   Cloak and Dagger icon by Lorc
 -   Colt M1911 icon by Skoll
+-   Conqueror icon by Delapouite
 -   Crab claw icon by Lorc
 -   Crescent staff icon by Delapouite
 -   Cross shield icon by Delapouite